-(6) Battery weight and system voltage

-▲ Before modifications that affect the stability of safety systems are made written approval from HYUNDAI.
+- (6) Battery weight and system voltage - ▲ Before modifications that affect the stability of safety systems are made written approval from HYUNDAI.
+This is an OSA requirement.
 Contact your authorized HYUNDAI dealer for a new nameplate showing the revised capacity.

 2) OPERATING SAFETY WARNING DECAL